kaaproject/kaa-rfcs/0016/README.md

             "doc":"Amount of milliseconds since the timestamp until the message expires.
 Value of 0 is reserved to indicate no expiration."
         },
         {
-            "name":"clientId",
+            "name":"credentialId",
             "type":"string",
-            "doc":"Identifier of the client associated with revoked credential" },
+            "doc":"Identifier of the revoked credential"
+        },
         {
             "name":"originatorReplicaId",